php-dev-br/laravel-doc-pt-br/authentication.md

     ],

 <a name="closure-request-guards"></a>

 ### Closure Request Guards

 The simplest way to implement a custom, HTTP request based authentication system is by using the `Auth::viaRequest` method.
 This method allows you to quickly define your authentication process using a single Closure.

 To get started, call the `Auth::viaRequest` method within the `boot` method of your `AuthServiceProvider`.
-The `viaRequest` method accepts an authentication driver name as its first argument.
+The `viaRequest` method accepts a guard name as its first argument.
 This name can be any string that describes your custom guard.
 The second argument passed to the method should be a Closure that receives the incoming HTTP request and returns a user instance or, if authentication fails, `null`:

     use App\User;
     use Illuminate\Http\Request;